Do Not Track legislation: California Assembly Bill AB 370

-The state's Assembly and Senate approved the bill (AB 370) that requires commercial websites and online services to disclose how they respond to an Internet browser's "do not track" signals and whether and how third parties collect personally identifiable information from consumers who visit those sites.
+The state's Assembly and Senate approved the bill (AB 370) that requires commercial websites and online services to disclose how they respond to a web browser's "do not track" signals and whether and how third parties collect personally identifiable information from consumers who visit those sites.

 Children's Online Privacy Protection Act of 1998

 Effective April 21, 2000, the Children's Online Privacy Protection Act (COPPA) applies to the online collection of personal information by persons or entities under U.S. jurisdiction about children under 13 years of age.
 It details what a website operator must include in a privacy policy, when and how to seek verifiable consent from a parent or guardian, and what responsibilities an operator has to protect children's privacy and safety online including restrictions on the marketing of those under 13.

 Consumer Privacy Protection Act of 2011

 U.S. Representatives Cliff Stearns and Jim Matheson introduced a bill to improve and protect consumer privacy on April 13, 2011.
 This bill suggests consumers control the uses of private information collected by websites.
 This bill also states that consumers should be able to place a limit upon the disclosure of information to third-party websites.
 According to this bill, websites must prompt a clear and conspicuous notice for customers before collecting personal information which is irrelevant to main transactions.
 In addition, at the time of the information collection, websites must display their privacy policy to customers.
 The policy is supposed to clarify the types of information collected, as well as the way the information would be utilized.
 Websites are also required to provide consumers with the "opt-out" option.
-Once the customer makes a decision, websites cannot ask him/her to change the opt-out status until at least a year after the customers’ choice.
+Once the customer makes a decision, websites cannot ask him/her to change the opt-out status until at least a year after the customers' choice.

 The bill failed to pass beyond the House Committee on Energy and Commerce.